Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 A cracked windshield used to mean a $150 fix.
 Those days are largely over.
 Today's vehicles are packed with Advanced Driver Assistance Systems (ADAS) — lane departure warnings, automatic emergency braking, adaptive cruise control — and many of these systems rely on cameras and sensors mounted directly to or behind the windshield.

 When the windshield gets replaced, those systems must be professionally recalibrated to ensure they function correctly.
+According to AAA research, more than 25% of the average windshield replacement cost for ADAS-equipped vehicles goes toward recalibration alone.
 Skipping recalibration isn't just a warranty issue — it's a genuine safety risk.
+Learn more about ADAS repair costs and insurance to understand how these claims are handled.

 Here's what real-world replacement costs look like in 2026: